 Use cases for a community website in your HOA:

-- Community culture – Talk about the community lifestyle such as what it is like to live in the community.
-This information will help prospective residents to learn more and make an informed decision.
+- Community culture – Talk about the community lifestyle, such as what it is like to live there.
+This information will help prospective residents to learn more and make informed decision.

 - Amenities & policies – What type of amenities the community has, hours of operation, and rules.

-- Community Activities – List any activities that your residents can participate in, such as a book club, and when they are occurring.
+- Community Activities – List any activities your residents can participate in, such as a book club, and when they occur.

-- Events – Share a calendar of upcoming events that your residents can be part of.
+- Events – Share a calendar of upcoming events your residents can participate in.